MSK-009/PcPartPicker/README.md

 # Pc Parts Picker
-Ecommerce Website - Group project for Human Computer Interation Course
+Group project for Human Computer Interation Course

 ## To become a contributor
 Steps ( **Pre requisites**: ```Install git``` and ```login to your githut account``` in VSCODE )